 My practice explores consumerism, gender and identity.
 How do we explore through our ‘digital selves’ online?
 How do we fabricate our online personas in reality?
 How do you exist?
-I examine this through the construction of my alter ego, Ambie Drew, a product of internet culture and algorithms in combination with neural wifi1 and factual fragments2.
+I examine this through the construction of my alter ego, Ambie Drew, a product of internet culture and algorithms in combination with neural wifi and factual fragments.
 Her sole existence is to consume, produce and glitch.
-Formulated by the visual data and mirror neurons input into the machine, rebirthing itself into a cyclic technological singularity.

 My work is multi-disciplinary, with a focus in film and text.
 Often taking form as a series of short, looping, experimental films that are presented as multi-screen installations.
 Exploring ideas around artificial intelligence, digital anthropology and physical being to create a fluid overlap between fantasy and reality.
 Analysing the consumption between bodies of plastic, data and flesh to capture the visceral and grotesque nature of the human condition.